 What is Nebula Explore?

 Nebula Explore is the name of our reporting service for Whole Genome Sequencing.
-Nebula Explore includes access to all your data, weekly updates based on the latest scientific discoveries, advanced ancestry analysis, and powerful genome exploration tools.
+Nebula Explore includes access to all your data, regular updates based on the latest scientific discoveries, advanced ancestry analysis, and powerful genome exploration tools.

 What is the Nebula Research Library?